-2017 2020 2021 2022 Village provides emergency response to Hurricane Irma, beginning on September 10 .
-Village provides emergency response to COVID-19 pandemic, including the provision of testing sites and PPE.
-In total, ~100,000 masks branded masks were provided to residents free of charge.
-Village continues to provide response to COVID-19 pandemic.
-No Village employees ever test positive for COVID-19.
-The Village approves a transition plan to "cloud computing", which will buttress the previous transition to mobile workstations, to increase mobility for future emergencies.
+2017 2020 2021 2022 Hurricane Irma, response to COVID-19 pandemic, including the provision of testing sites and PPE.
+In total, ~100,000 masks branded masks were provided to residents free of charge. "cloud computing", which will buttress the previous transition